-Americans with Disabilities Act (ADA) Accommodations - The public meeting room and restrooms are ADA accessible.
-Representatives or individuals with disabilities should contact the SJV Regional Agencies Coordinator, Georgilena Vivian, at (559) 259-9257, at least three days in advance, to request auxiliary aids and/or translation services necessary to participate in the meeting.
+Americans with Disabilities Act (ADA) Accommodations - The meeting room and restrooms are ADA accessible.
+Representatives or individuals with disabilities should contact the SJV Regional Policy Council at (559) 259-9257, at least three days in advance, to request auxiliary aids and/or translation services necessary to participate in the meeting.
+At this time, most meetings are conducted via Zoom.